silen72/BusDashboard/documentation/buttonmatrix/buttonmatrix.md

 The code powers only one of the eight ROWs at a time by setting exactly one of the eight GP<b>A</b>x pins on the MCP23S17 to HIGH.
 It then scans all eight GP<b>B</b>x pins.
 For each GPBx pin that measures HIGH it knows that the blade terminals in that ROW and COLumn must be connected -> the button connected to these blade terminals is pushed.

 ## Improvements for a future version
 - Swap VCC and GND pins on the input connector.
-Alternative: swap VCC and GND on the shield pcb (yet to be described...)
+Alternative: swap VCC and GND on the [shield pcb](../shield/shield.md)

+## Disclaimer
-Disclaimer: The files and information given here are for informational purposes only.
+The files and information given here are for informational purposes only.
 They have worked for me but I do not give any guarantee that they will work for you.
 Use them at your own risk.

 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:cc="http://creativecommons.org/ns#" class="license-text">This work   is licensed under <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0<img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1" /><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1" /><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/sa.svg?ref=chooser-v1" /></a></p>